 If no resource representation is present in the CREATE request, then the request is rejected with a Response Status Code indicating "BAD_REQUEST" error.

+If the resource representation in Content parameter is not compatible with the Resource Type parameter in a CREATE request, the request shall be rejected with a Response Status Code indicating "BAD_REQUEST" error.

 If the expirationTime attribute is present in the resource representation, but its value indicates a time in the past, then the request shall be rejected with a Response Status Code indicating "BAD_REQUEST" error.

 There are three cases where the Hosting CSE shall configure or override an expirationTime value that differs from the value specified in the resource representation (if present):